MicrosoftDocs/globalization/globalization/input/font-support.md

 ## Windows 8

+The list of fonts included with Windows 8 is available in the [Windows 8 font list](/typography/font-list/windows-8-font-list).

 The following table lists scripts newly supported in Windows 8, and associated fonts:

 | New scripts | Region where script is from | Fonts | Comments on language usage |